Iraqi government asks foreign countries to stop oil trade with Kurdistan

 The central government’s statement seems to be directed primarily at Turkey, the transit country for all the crude produced in Kurdistan.
 The crude is taken by pipeline to the Turkish Mediterranean coast for export.

-Baghdad “asks the neighbouring countries and the countries of the world to deal exclusively with the federal government of Iraq in regards to entry posts and oil,” the statement said.
+Baghdad “asks the neighboring countries and the countries of the world to deal exclusively with the federal government of Iraq in regards to entry posts and oil,” the statement said.

 Iraqi Kurdistan produces around 650,000 barrels per day of crude from its fields, including around 150,000 from the disputed areas of Kirkuk.